yetanothermightytool/powershell/vbr/vbr-securerestore-lnx/README.md

 ## Purpose

-This script scans the Linux VM machine before running the restore.
-It leverages the Veeam Data Integration API: It presents the backup to the Linux server with ClamAV installed.
-If a Virus is found, the script will be stopped.
+This script scans the selected system before running the restore (Restore for VMs only).
+It leverages the Veeam Data Integration API and presents the backup to the Linux server with ClamAV installed.
+If a virus is found, a desired restore process will not be executed.
 ## Parameters

   `Mounthost`